Chart Color Schemes

 Rhodes features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Rhodes' dwelling structure, as per the latest Census, consisted of 3.2% houses and 96.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Rhodes' dwelling structures, as per the latest Census, consisted of 3.2% houses and 96.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
 Home ownership in Rhodes was at 10.8%, with mortgaged dwellings at 28.4% and rented ones at 60.8%.
 The median monthly mortgage repayment in the area was $2,500, higher than Sydney metro's average of $2,427.
-Median weekly rent in Rhodes was $560, compared to Sydney metro's $470.
-Nationally, Rhodes' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Median weekly rent in Rhodes was recorded at $560, compared to Sydney metro's $470.
+Nationally, Rhodes' mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing